POETSII/tinsel/README.md

 vertex-centric paradigm, but there are some limitations.
 One of the features of the Pregel framework is the ability for vertices to add and remove vertices and edges at runtime -- but currently, POLite only supports static graphs.
-Multicasting is currently implemented by sending directly to each destination one-at-a-time.
-For large fan-outs, a hierarchical multicast (where messages get forked at intermediate stages along the way to the destinations) could reduce communication costs significantly.
+And for large *non-localised* fan-outs, a hierarchical hardware or software multicast feature may be desirable (where messages get forked at intermediate stages along the way to the destinations).

 ## A. DE5-Net Synthesis Report